vixez/JsonHttp/README.md

 It makes use of the HttpClient libraries provided by Microsoft and JSON.Net by James Newton-King

-Find more info and other projects on my site [www.glennruysschaert.com](www.glennruysschaert.com)
+Find more info and other projects, go to my site [www.glennruysschaert.com](www.glennruysschaert.com)